Employee engagement goes both ways

 While many organizations are doing an excellent job at meeting those demands, the global engagement figures reveal that there’s still plenty of room for improvement.
-Engagement and commitment levels worldwide are still less than 30%* (read the first part of the series for more on employee engagement and commitment).
+Engagement and commitment levels worldwide are still less than 30%*.

 The norm of reciprocity has been studied across psychological, philosophical and social science perspectives for over six decades.
 It is this concept that regulates the exchanges of goods and services between people in group or individual relationships.
 It is so intrinsic that we hardly need to reference studies for proof: reciprocity dictates people should help those who have helped them, and equally not harm those who have helped them.